aledco/pine/README.md

 The Pine language is inspired by both Rust and Python.
 I wanted to create an easy to use scripting language that also includes great developer support and tooling.

+# Description of PVM

+Pine Virtual Machine (PVM) is the virtual machine that Pine code runs on.

+## Variables in PVM

+PVM variables are always size u64, and are global.

+## Memory in PVM

+Arrays and other dynamic objects are stored in a huge array of bytes (u8).
+The alloc and dealloc instructions manage blocks of memory, and load* and store* instructions are used to read and write memory.

 # Tools that will be implemented in the future
 - A package manager
 - VS Code syntax highlighting